 three attempts within a three-year period that begins with the initial ARRT

 examination window start date.

 ARRT offers an easy way to publicly recognize a technologist's accomplishments and

 promote a facility's commitment to quality — a news release template that can be

 accessed easily, customized personally, and distributed locally.
 Find out how easy it is to announce a newly earned

-and ARRT Standards of Ethics each year, as well as meet
+and ARRT Standards of Ethics each year, meet

 two years, as well as complete the Continuing Qualifications Requirements (CQR) every 10 years.